Uranite/svt-av1-tritium/README.md

 - `--qp-scale-compress-strength` *0.0 to 8.0*

 Increases video quality temporal consistency, especially with clips that contain film grain and/or contain fast-moving objects.
+The default is 1.0.

 - `--enable-dlf 2`